Grants & Awards

 Grants to HTRS from Novo Nordisk Inc. support one-year clinical fellowships in hemophilia and rare bleeding disorders for trainees working under the guidance of an experienced mentor at U.S.-based academic universities or hemophilia/thrombosis treatment centers.

-This award, offered jointly by HTRS and the American Thrombosis and Hemostasis Network (ATHN) and supported by Shire and Hemophilia of Georgia, enables young investigators residing in the U.S. to work with ATHN-affiliated, U.S.-based hemophilia treatment centers to conduct research using the national ATHNdataset under the guidance of experienced mentors.
+This award, offered jointly by HTRS and the American Thrombosis and Hemostasis Network (ATHN) and supported by Takeda and Hemophilia of Georgia, enables young investigators residing in the U.S. to work with ATHN-affiliated, U.S.-based hemophilia treatment centers to conduct research using the national ATHNdataset under the guidance of experienced mentors.

 HTRS Travel Awards